This post may contain affiliate links. Please see my disclosure policy for details.

 The easiest way to visit Goathland Station would be as part of a trip on the North York Moors Railway.

-The train runs from Pickering to Whitby and so you can stop off on the way.
-But, remember if you’re on an ‘explorer ticket’ you forgo the rest of your journey if you hop off in between.
+The train runs from Pickering to Whitby and so you can stop off on the way with an explorer ticket.

 Driving to Goathland is easy once you’re in the North York Moors National Park.
 It’s around a 20-minute drive from Whitby, 40-minute drive from Scarborough, 20-minute drive from Pickering.